guypeled76/tbdesign/improving_efficiency_of_a_cache_heavy_system.md

 The previous paragraph is obviously a simplification of caching needs cause we might need to store a list of internal record list stored in casandra such as users friends list but we can still use the table name and primary key to generate a predictable key.
 That way if we update the friends list with in a user record we could publish a change message to the pub/sub system that states a a specific change with a key like this '[table]_[primarykey]_friends'.

+Another way that cassandra could help is caching at the database level using casandra's builtin row/key cache capabilities.
+This is obviously a less specific approach and might not really provide for all needs but in simple cases might do the job.

 ## Related Resources:

 1. [Facebook-Memcached](https://www.youtube.com/watch?v=UH7wkvcf0ys) - Mark Zuckerberg talks about how the company uses memcached for caching and storage performance.
 Facebook uses MySql databases and memcache and invalidates cache using triggers and a pub/sub approach.
+2. [Cassandra Cache](https://www.datastax.com/dev/blog/maximizing-cache-benefit-with-cassandra) - Cassandra’s built-in key and row caches can provide very efficient data caching.